Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 1 July 2017: Appeals Commissioner

-Gia Wong is a member in good standing with the Law Society of Alberta and worked with the Society as a Formal Complaints Reviewer, Legal Counsel.
-She has a varied litigation background with a major insurer as in-house counsel.
-Gia has over 20 years of active litigation and dispute resolution experience, as well as four years of senior management experience.
-Gia has a diverse work history, which includes the Legislative Assembly Office, Ethics Commissioner's Office, and private legal practice.
+Gia Wong is a member in good standing with the Law Society of Alberta and she worked with the Society as a Formal Complaints Reviewer, Legal Counsel.
+She has a varied litigation background with a major insurer as in-house counsel, and over 20 years of active litigation and dispute resolution experience, as well as four years of senior management experience.
+Gia has a diverse work history, which includes the Legislative Assembly Office, the Ethics Commissioner's Office, and private legal practice.

 COMMISSIONERS